 - Define the following Criteria:

-- DLP Engines: Select Any to choose all DLP engines for this rule, or select any number of engines.
+- DLP Engines: Select Any to choose all DLP engines for this rule, or select up to four engines.
 You can search for DLP engines or click the Add icon to create a new DLP engine.
 Only one of the engines is required to trigger in order for the service to take action.
 However, all of the dictionaries in a given engine must trigger for an engine to trigger.

 - URL Categories: Select Any to apply the rule to all URL categories, or select any number of URL categories.
 You can search for URL categories or click the Add icon to create a new URL category.
 You can create DLP policy rules that apply just to content being sent to specific URL categories.
 For example, you can create a rule that blocks credit card numbers from being sent to web sites in the Adult Material URL category.

 Conversely, you can create rules to exempt some sites from a rule that blocks content.
 For example, an organization needs to protect its source code generally, but still allow the content to be sent to certain authorized sites.
 To achieve this, the organization can create one rule that blocks all outbound source code and create another rule that allows outbound source code to a specific URL category that includes the authorized URLs.

 - Cloud Applications: Select Any to apply the rule to all cloud applications, or select any number of cloud applications.
 You can also search for applications.
 You can create DLP policy rules that apply just to content being sent to specific cloud applications.
 For example, you can create a rule that blocks offensive content from being posted to Facebook.

 Conversely, you can create rules that allow specific kinds of content to certain applications.
 For example, you can have a rule that blocks the release of financial information generally and create another rule that exempts financial information being sent to an application like Salesforce.